Introduction

 Impact

-With Dropshot API traits, all of the above operations become at least an order of magnitude faster.
+With Dropshot API traits, all of the operations described in [motivation_issues] become at least an order of magnitude faster.

 Omicron PR #5653 contains a prototype of this RFD, including a conversion of the Nexus internal API.

-• The time taken from adding a new KnownArtifactKind to generating a new OpenAPI schema also becomes much faster, going from 20+ minutes to taking under a minute.
+to generating a new OpenAPI document also becomes much faster, going from 20+ minutes to taking under a minute.

 Determinations